-2021-2022 Feedback received • Suffering Detriment (staff perception) Total 36 34 1
+2021 2022 Feedback received Would you speak up again?
+Yes Suffering Detriment (staff perception) Total 36 34 1

 Within the feedback received, the following are extracts of qualitative feedback received:

 'I was made to feel at ease, Liz did not rush me in any way, listened intently, waited when I was tearful.
 This has been a hard thing to do but I also felt if no one speaks up then nothing will change.
 When people are not showing respect or supporting the service, it is the team that suffer.'